Tom Brady And The Bucs Are A Good Match — Unless Brady Shows His Age

 If you project Tampa Bay’s current receiving corps — assuming free agent Breshad Perriman does not return to the team — you get an AV average of 16.1, which is a somewhat significant upgrade over the 2019 Patriots, and it’s a number in line with the quality of Brady’s receivers over the course of his career.
 And lest we wonder, there is a reasonable correlation (0.48) between Brady’s own AV in a season and the quality of his receiving corps according to this measure:

-So by that standard, Brady was able to upgrade his supporting cast, move to an offense that was already good and maybe even improve the weakest part of that offense thanks to his careful passing tendencies.
-So, what’s not to like?
-(Aside from those ugly Bucs uniforms, that is.)2
+So by that standard, moving to Tampa Bay allowed Brady to upgrade his supporting cast, move to an offense that was already good and maybe even improve the weakest part of that offense thanks to his careful passing tendencies.
+So what’s not to like?

-Mainly, that Brady turns 43 years old in August.
+Well, aside from those ugly Bucs uniforms,2 there’s the fact that Brady turns 43 years old in August.
 As we said earlier, 2019 was probably the worst statistical season of Brady’s career; his efficiency numbers (relative to average) represented career lows, and his 11 AV was tied with 2003 for his lowest output in a full season.
 Yet Brady also enjoyed the best season ever by a QB age 42 or older, by a mile.
 The next-closest season to Brady’s 11 AV was Warren Moon’s 5 AV for the Seattle Seahawks (bet you forgot he played there!) at age 42 in 1998.
-Looking forward, only two QBs ever had even 1 point of AV in a season at age 43, and both had been relegated to backup status by then.
+Looking forward, only two QBs ever had even 1 point of AV in a season in their age-43 season or later, and both had been relegated to backup status by then.

 In trying to be a full-time starter at 43 — much less trying to be a successful one, with Super Bowl aspirations — Brady is attempting something that’s never been done before in league history.
 Maybe that’s why he’s the GOAT; he gets to pull off things nobody else can.
 And he will have more to work with, most likely.
 But make no mistake, there’s also a nontrivial chance that Brady’s Bucs jersey ends up hanging alongside the likes of a Chargers Johnny Unitas and a Rams Joe Namath in the hall of strange career-ending stops for once-great players.